 - Aiding the decisions of service managers, commissioners and policy makers.

-The themes that we address are: Communication and decision making, Education and capacity building, Organisation of services and care provision, Patients’ and carers’ quality of life, needs and preferences and Symptoms and symptom management.
+The themes that we address are: Communication and decision making, Medical education, Organisation of services and care provision, Patients’ and carers’ quality of life, needs and preferences and Symptoms and symptom management.